 - a) Correctly fitted gear is the primary consideration. - b) Saddle should be of good quality leather which is supple and clean and has sound stitching.
-A

-- c) A discreet natural sheepskin saddle cloth is acceptable - d) Bridle should be double (snaffle is acceptable for riders under 12 years), the same colour as the saddle, supple, of good quality leather.
+A straight flapped (dressage type) is desirable with 3 girth straps which are concealed)not long points).
+Stirrup irons should not have rubbers - c) A discreet natural sheepskin saddle cloth is acceptable - d) Bridle should be double (snaffle is acceptable for riders under 12 years), the same colour as the saddle, supple, of good quality leather.
 Stitching on noseband and brow band optional.
 No coloured brow bands